jaanga/jaanga.github.io/demo/doug-d/obj-to-csv/README.md

 2019-12-12

-- Add delete segents of three vertices or less that are all very close together
+- Deletes segments of three vertices or less that are all very close together
-- Add if last vertex is lose to first vertex then close the polygon
+- Add if last vertex is close to first vertex then close the polygon
 - Update the statistics display

 [OBJ to CSV 0.06.01 ]( v-0-06/obj-to-csv.html )